How do I get a library card?

 The library has a scanner for public use.
 Using our copier, you can scan to a flash drive or to an email address.
 Our scanner is self-serve, but library staff is happy to assist you with this service.
 Scanning is free.

 Local and long-distance faxing is available at the library.
-We charge $2.00 for the first page and $1.00 for pages after that.
+We charge $2.00 per fax.
 No international fax transmissions are allowed.
 The FedEx Office in Eau Claire (3424 Oakwood Hills Pkwy; 715-839-0212) offers international faxing.

 If you’re looking for an item, we’ll do our best to get it for you even if we don’t have it!